weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 }
 ```

-Every data object has a UUID that we can use to retrieve individual data objects or make cross references.
+### Cross-references

+In some cases we need to link data objects with each other.

+For example: *"Paul Krugman writes for the New York Times"*.<br/>
+To represent this relationship between the `Author` and the `Publication`, we need to cross reference the objects.

-Let's say we have a second data object that looks something like this:
+Let's say we have a *New York Times* object, like this:

 ```json
 {